 In the early hours of 4 September 2009, US fighter jets dropped two 500-pound bombs near the Kunduz River in northeastern Afghanistan.
-The bombs were targeted at a crowd of people and two tankers that had been hijacked by the Taliban.
-Reportedly more than 100 people – mostly civilians, including children – were killed or injured.
+The bombs targeted a crowd of people and two tankers that had been hijacked by the Taliban.
+Reportedly more than 100 civilians, including children, were killed or injured.

 Several investigative teams tried to determine how many people died in the bombing, and how many were armed fighters.
 Children who died or were seriously injured in the attack were certainly not.

-A few weeks after the bombing, the German armed forces inspector general said that between 17 and 142 people died.
+A few weeks after the bombing, the German Armed Forces inspector general said that between 17 and 142 people died.
 The German military now estimates that 91 people died and 11 were injured.
-On the tenth anniversary of the Kunduz airstrike, at the German Left Party’s parliamentary request, the German government said that it had not verified the exact number of victims.
+On the tenth anniversary of the Kunduz airstrike, in response to the German Left Party’s parliamentary request, the German government said that it had not verified the exact number of victims.

-ECCHR last spoke with Abdul Hanan on 7 February 2020.
-His statements suggest that many people are still traumatized and dependent on support.
-The survivors and bereaved of the attack only received a payment from Germany of 5000 US dollars for each death.
+Statements by Abdul Hanan – who lost two sons in the airstrike and has been in regular contact with ECCHR – suggest that many people are still traumatized and dependent on support.
+Survivors of the attack and the bereaved only received a payment of 5000 US dollars for each death from Germany.

-Like Hanan, many of those affected continue to demand a comprehensive legal review of the case.
-Colonel Klein’s promotion to general has further increased the people of northern Afghanistan’s disappointment about the German authorities’ behavior.
+Like Hanan, many of those affected continue to demand a comprehensive legal review of the case as well as an official apology from Germany, which has never held talks with the villagers, nor provided them any long-term support.
+Colonel Klein’s promotion to brigadier general further increased the people of Northern Afghanistan’s disappointment about the German authorities’ behavior.

 Cases of exceptional importance can be heard directly by the ECtHR Grand Chamber.
 The court found that the Kunduz case fell into this category.

-Hanan accuses Germany of having never had the aim of establishing the truth, and failing to check whether the use of lethal force was proportionate and absolutely necessary in terms of human rights.
-The entire approach to the legal processing of the airstrike was guided by the desire to relieve the German soldiers involved of their responsibility.
+Hanan accused Germany of never having the aim of establishing the truth, and failing to check whether the use of lethal force was absolutely necessary and proportionate in terms of human rights standards.
+Germany’s entire approach to the airstrike’s legal review was guided by a desire to relieve the German soldiers involved of their responsibility.

-The allegations in the ECtHR complaint include: lack of independence of the German military police and federal public prosecutor, numerous delays in the course of the proceedings, political influence on the investigations, secrecy and lack of questioning of the information provided by the soldiers involved, and insufficient participation of those affected.
+The allegations in the ECtHR complaint include: the lack of independence of the German military police and federal public prosecutor, numerous delays in the course of the proceedings, political influence on the investigations, secrecy, lack of questioning the information provided by the soldiers involved, and insufficient participation of those affected.

-From the very beginning, the German armed forces tried to appease the German public.
-It never seemed to be a question of providing comprehensive, transparent and appropriate information on the air raid’s circumstances and the extent of its damage.
+From the very beginning, the German Armed Forces tried to appease the German public.
+It never seemed to be a question of providing comprehensive, transparent and appropriate information on the airstrike’s circumstances and the extent of its damage.
 There were no direct disciplinary or criminal investigations.

 Colonel Klein has not been prosecuted under military law.
 On the contrary: he was promoted to brigadier general in 2013, and has headed the training department in the Command and Control Base in Bonn since March 2019.

-The airstrike on the Kunduz River triggered a political chain reaction in Germany, which ultimately cost the then Federal Minister of Defense Franz Josef Jung (from the Christian Social Union party) his office.
+The airstrike on the Kunduz River triggered a political chain reaction in Germany, which ultimately cost the then Federal Minister of Defense Franz Josef Jung (Christian Social Union) his job.
 Jung initially claimed that dozens of Taliban were killed, and considered the attack a success.

-Chancellor Angela Merkel also came under pressure: in February 2011, she had to testify before the German parliament’s investigative committee.
-Merkel distanced herself from her former Defense Minister Jung’s statements, and emphasized that she repeatedly urged and asked him to account for the possibility of civilian victims in his public statements.
+Chancellor Angela Merkel also came under pressure: in February 2011, she had to testify before the German Parliament’s investigative committee.
+Merkel distanced herself from the statements of her former Defense Minister Jung, and emphasized that she repeatedly urged and asked him to account for the possibility of civilian victims in his public statements.

-Angela Merkel’s administration has never commemorated the victims of the Kunduz bombing, and apparently does not plan to.
+Angela Merkel’s administration has never commemorated the victims of the Kunduz bombing, and apparently has no plans to.
 This can be concluded from her administration’s answers to a number of questions from the German Left Party’s parliamentary group.

 Neither the German military nor the government have publicly expressed their views on possible military or political lessons learned from the deadliest German military mission since World War II.

-According to the German Criminal Code (StGB), murder or negligent homicide (in accordance with paragraphs 211 and 222, respectively) are particularly relevant.
-Even if Klein assumed that he would only attack insurgents, which, theoretically, might have not be in violation of international law, he was at least grossly negligent.
-Klein should have sufficiently weighed, classified and carefully checked the paltry information he had access to – aerial photographs and information from a single informant near the sandbank.
+According to the German Criminal Code, murder or negligent homicide (according to Paragraphs 211 and 222, respectively) are particularly relevant.
+Even if Klein assumed that he would only attack insurgents, which theoretically, might not violate international law, he was at least grossly negligent.
+He should have sufficiently weighed, classified and carefully checked the paltry information he had access to – aerial photographs and information from a single informant near the sandbank.
 In view of the overall circumstances, the order to drop the bombs should ultimately not have been issued.

 According to all publicly available information, Colonel Klein a) used only one source of information, b) did not sufficiently check whether there was a risk of civilian casualties, and c) did not warn civilians on the sandbank sufficiently or in time.

-The German judiciary has not sufficiently dealt with the Kundus airstrike case.
+The German judiciary has not sufficiently dealt with the Kunduz airstrike case.

 The German Ministry of Defense actively tried to influence possible criminal proceedings by initially withholding important documents and reports.
-There were several talks between the ministry and the originally responsible public prosecutor in Dresden in which the latter indicated that he wished to raise important legal issues that had not yet been decided by the highest court.
-In the end, the Dresden public prosecutor’s office took advantage of an application by the Ministry of Defense and dropped the case.
+There were several talks between the ministry and the originally responsible public prosecutor in Dresden in which the latter indicated he wished to raise important legal issues that had not yet been decided by the highest court.
+In the end, the Dresden Public Prosecutor’s Office took advantage of a motion by the Ministry of Defense and dropped the case.

-It was not until 15 March 2010, six months after the airstrike, that the German federal prosecutor’s office in Karlsruhe opened investigations.
+It was not until 15 March 2010, six months after the airstrike, that the German Federal Prosecutor’s Office in Karlsruhe opened an investigation.
 Only four weeks later, on 19 April 2010, the office issued a press release announcing that the proceedings had been closed on the grounds that there was no apparent violation of international or German criminal law.

-The federal public prosecutor’s office essentially confined its factual inquiry to the question of Colonel Klein’s subjective perceptions and assessments, without questioning their basis.
-Only four witnesses were heard – no victims or eye witnesses.
+The Federal Public Prosecutor’s Office essentially confined its factual inquiry to the question of Colonel Klein’s subjective perceptions and assessments, without questioning their basis.
+Only four witnesses – no victims or eyewitnesses – were interviewed.
 The circumstances surrounding the attack were not taken into account, nor was the question of whether Colonel Klein took sufficient precautions during the attack adequately addressed.

-The office did not conduct its own investigations on the ground, instead referring to mostly military information and lists of victims compiled by an Afghan investigative commission, which, in the view of those affected and their counsel, were insufficient and riddled with errors.
+The Federal Public Prosecutor’s Office did not conduct its own investigations on the ground, and instead referred mostly to military information and lists of victims compiled by an Afghan investigative commission, which, in the view of those affected and their counsel, were insufficient and riddled with errors.

 In June 2015, the Federal Constitutional Court confirmed that Colonel Klein credibly stated that he considered the Kunduz base to be in danger, and had no information about civilians on the sandbank.

-None of the injured parties or their family members were granted a hearing in a German court.
+None of the injured parties or their family members were granted a hearing in German court.

-Their lawyers were denied access to the files on various grounds, and were ultimately granted only very limited access.
-They received a public version of the decision to end proceedings only six months after the decision was made.
+Their lawyers were denied access to files on various grounds, and ultimately, were only granted very limited access.
+They received a public version of the decision to end the proceedings six months after the decision was made.
 They were provided this in order to examine the decision and, if necessary, file an appeal.
-The complaint enforcement procedure and the constitutional complaint were not recognized.
+The complaint enforcement procedure and constitutional complaint were rejected.

 The German government has neither compensated nor apologized to airstrike survivors or the bereaved.
-About a year after the bombing, the German Ministry of Defense paid the relatives 5000 US dollars per victim.
-Hanan also received this payment, but only for one of his two dead sons.
+However, about a year after the bombing, the German Ministry of Defense paid the relatives 5000 US dollars per victim.
+Hanan also received this money but only for one of his two dead sons.

-However, the German Defense Ministry and military did not want the payments to be understood as compensation, and thus as an admission of guilt.
-The German armed forces’ website stated that the payments constituted voluntary humanitarian aid and not “compensation in the legal sense.”
+The German Defense Ministry and military did not want the payments to be understood as compensation, and thus as an admission of guilt.
+The German Armed Forces’ website stated that the payments constituted voluntary humanitarian aid and not “compensation in the legal sense.”